 My rating: 4 of 5 stars

 I picked up Moonwalking with Einstein out of a deeply personal need—one that many knowledge workers will relate to.
-At the peak of my career, managing large teams, I found it increasingly hard to remember the tasks I had committed to.
+When I was growing into senior leadership roles, managing large teams as VP, I often struggled to hold on to all the tasks I’d committed to.
+That raised uncomfortable questions: “Am I not serious about my work?” and “Is there something wrong with my memory?”.
 After adopting the GTD system, I made peace with the idea that memory isn’t meant to store work—it’s meant to process it.
 Writing things down became essential.
 But when I took up playing bridge, I was told I had to remember suits bid and cards discarded—something that couldn’t be written down mid-play.
 That challenge led me to seek out books on memory, which brought me to Joshua Foer.

 Foer’s writing is accessible and entertaining.
 Even as he dives deep into neuroscience and history, the book remains light and vivid, filled with scenes, characters, and clever analogies.
 He begins as a novice in memory techniques and ends with personal triumph—but never oversells the art.
 Instead, he shares his journey with humility and insight.